 Our office charges $275 for an initial intake visit.
 After the initial visit, most follow-up visits will range from 15 minutes to an hour ($65-220).
 Other services (such as testing, injections, etc.) may have an additional charge.
 Please inquire about charges before the services are given.
 The time required for follow-up visits varies depending on the patient’s needs.
 For more details about prices and services, please see the Your First Visit and the Fees for Services pages of our site.

 Will my insurance cover my visit to Dr. Marcantel?

 Dr. Marcantel is not an in-network provider with any health insurance plans, but many of the services we provide may be reimbursable to you depending on your plan.
-As a service to our patients, Dr. Marcantel’s staff will submit billing claims for reimbursement to most insurance companies.
 Please see our Insurance Information page for details.

 What does Dr. Marcantel think about some of the popular diets like the Beverly Hills Diet, the Cabbage Soup diet, and the 3-Hour diet?